serega25511/kiwimp_alyx/README.md

 It is recommended to keep it simple and to use it locally or only over the internet with a password.

 ## How does this work?
-kiwimp_alyx takes a different approach compared to other multiplayer mods.
+KCOM takes a different approach compared to other multiplayer mods.

 - This mod 'fakes' a VConsole application compatible with Half-Life: Alyx.
     - You won't be able to open VConsole at the same time.